 Visiting Marineland with the Dolphinarium as a high point of the day.
 The best time for a visit if planning to attend on any of the dolphins’ shows is around 12 p.m.
 If you arrive a little bit earlier you’ll have the time to explore the whole park.
 You can visit the zoo first and admire, among other animals, the flamingos, and turtles some other birds and explore furthermore in the aquariums.
 Afterward, you’ll be able to watch the exciting dolphin show and spend some time with these very social and smart animals.
 Moreover, there are also two more truly interesting exhibitions of the parrots and the sea lions as well.
 So, spending most of the day in this animal wonderland will be nothing less than pure excitement and joy.

 In the late afternoon hours sit back for a while on one of the tranquil and locals favorite sandy beach, Ciutat Jardi.
-This’ll be way more than just a good end of the day, it’s simply more than anyone could wish for.
-There are a lot of popular and frequently visited restaurants and cafes on this beach.
+This would be way more than just a good ending of the day, it would be more than anyone could have wished for.
 Moreover, you’ll have all the amenities provided as mentioned on the previously described beaches since this is also a Blue flag awarded beach which stands as confirmation of the water quality and accessibility.

 One vacation wouldn’t be complete without a decent shopping experience.
 Moreover, this will include strolling some of the most famous streets in Palma.
 Get lost in the street brands like H&M and Massimo Dutti at the Passeig des Born.
 This is the most popular shopping street in Palma where you can revel in the luxury brands such as Louis Vuitton and Hugo Boss as well.
 At Avinguda Jaume III you’ll find the stores of Mango, Kiko, and El Corte de Ingles.